KTH/devops-course/contributions/feedback/wig-sinvel/README.md

 ## Description

-We have contacted Dawa Arkhang (Arkhang@kth.se) and Rami Khedair (khedair@kth.se) regarding providing feedback for the demo 'Automated Dependency Management and Package Updates with Renovate' and have gotten their approval.
+We have contacted Dawa Arkhang (arkhang@kth.se) and Rami Khedair (khedair@kth.se) regarding providing feedback for the demo 'Automated Dependency Management and Package Updates with Renovate' and have gotten their approval.

 They presented the feedback to us on 21-09-2026 and we submitted our feedback as a comment less than 48 hours later.